James G. Hall

 He also produced several color motion pictures on many of the famous early quarter-type horses in the Southwest.

 This fondness led Hall to get involved with the formation of AQHA.
-He and his wife hosted a dinner part in March 1940.
+He and his wife hosted a dinner party in March 1940.
 Those invited were Robert Denhardt, W. B. Warren, J. H. Minnick, Dan and Jack Casement, and Jack Hutchins, among others.
 The official meeting was the following day, and Hall was elected treasurer.

 He did more than keep financial records for AQHA.
 Hall was instrumental in gaining recognition for the Quarter Horse as a breed from the National Stallion Board in 1942.